 Required

-Any one introductory, non-creative writing course at the 1000 level.
+One introductory, non-creative writing ENGL course taken at the 1000 level.
 Suggested courses include:

 ENGL 1000Dean's Seminar